inspec/inspec/README.md

 CONCURRENCY=3 rake test:runner
 ```

-This will go to `test/runner` and run `kitchen converge`.
+This will go to `test/runner` and run `kitchen test`.
 You can test specific
 operating systems and configurations via test-kitchen.

 ## Contributing